jeffsanicola/vault-policy-guide/README.md

 >>
 >> I often see Vault novices assume that `secret` is a root path for all secret engine mounts, which is incorrect.
 The name you provide for your secret engine mount is the root of your ACL path.
 >
-> If you customize your secret mount (e.g., `kv` or `my_kv`, etc.) then you need to make the corrsponding changes in your ACL policies.
+> If you customize your secret mount (e.g., `kv` or `my_kv`, etc.) then you need to make the corresponding changes in your ACL policies.
 >
 > ```hcl
 > path "kv/*" { # <-- Use your chosen secret mount name here